Lezp69/Prediction-IGN-Score/README.md

 ## Contributing

-Contributions to the NBA Project are welcome!
+Contributions to the Project are welcome!
 If you would like to contribute to the project, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bug fix.